Lorraine Rocco: The Story of Me

-As with many birth workers, my journey began with the birth of my first child.
-I did very little preparation for that first birth and although I had hoped for a natural and peaceful birth, my experience was quite different and very challenging.
+I did not prepare very much for that first birth and although I had hoped for a natural and peaceful birth, my experience was quite different and very challenging.

 I began reading many books.
 At first, it was only parenting books.
 Then I wanted something deeper.

 At some point, I stumbled onto Jon Kabat Zinn’s book Wherever You Go There You Are.
 This was my introduction to mindfulness.
 I started to build the practice into my lifestyle.

 My next two births were very different than my first but it was during the preparation for my third that I found myself incorporating my mindfulness practice.
 This experience was very meaningful for me.
 I had discovered resources for inner strength and resilience that I never knew I had.

 I began working as a nurse at the Women’s Birth & Wellness Center in Chapel Hill.
 I learned so much from the skilled and knowledgeable midwives and nurses during my time there.

 Over the years, I have worked for birth centers and hospitals, watching and assisting hundreds of people bring their babies into the world.
 I enjoy helping birthing persons ground and breathe and ride the waves of labor.
 Over time I also fed my passion for breastfeeding by becoming a certified lactation consultant.

 At some point on the journey I realized that providing education and support was a love and a strength of mine.
 I wanted to find a way to weave my mindfulness practice and my love of birth together in one singular childbirth education curriculum.

 This led me to Nancy Bardacke’s program, Mindfulness-Based Childbirth and Parenting.
 I have been studying with Nancy and her lead teachers since 2015 and teaching the course since 2017.